Trauma Fellowship Program

 Enhance Your Skills & Knowledge at South Texas’ Highest Level Adult & Pediatric Trauma Centers

-University Hospital is home to the highest Level Adult and Pediatric Trauma Center for South Texas.
+University Hospital is home to the highest level adult and pediatric trauma centers in South Texas.

 Our Trauma Nurse Fellowship Program offers experience in our fast-paced trauma centers and mentors from UT Health San Antonio physicians caring for the most critically injured patients in South Texas.
 You will also benefit from the expertise of the University Hospital trauma team, administrative staff and regional partners who provide a comprehensive perspective on trauma care and the regional trauma system.